tenace2/lifx-claude-vue/README.md

 Keep track of your keys maybe in Notepad, etc so you can copy --> paste them.

+Some update June 30th 2025:
+Server port was hardcoded to 3001.
+Added ability to use different backend server ports, 3001, 3002 etc.
+This was necessary when testing or using other projects using backend servers that also used 3001, 3002, etc.

 ## 🎯 Demo App

 This is a demonstration application that showcases: